-The term 'Visa' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Visa' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Visa Inc. proves to be an enormous American-based multinational financial services operation which is headquartered in Foster City, California.
 The corporation is a successor company to a pioneer organization in the world of all-acceptance credit cards.
 Its electronic fund processing and transference occurs all over the inhabited world, typically through the unmatched Visa-branded debit cards and credit cards.

 Interestingly enough, unlike many of its smaller competitors, Visa does not issue any of its own cards, establish fees or interest rates for consumers or businesses, or even offer credit to anyone.
 Instead they simply deliver payment products which are Visa branded to financial institutions that then brand their own credit cards.
 This allows the third party financial institutions and banks to provide debit cards, credit cards, pre-paid credit cards, and cash accessing programs to their own various clients.

 Nielson Report issued a 2015 report that followed the credit card industry.
 They determined that Visa Inc.’s worldwide network, called Visa Net, handled an incredible 100 billion transactions that year.
 These had a volume for the year of $6.8 trillion.